gerb-ster/Curstis-VCO/README.md

 I’ve already made some changes to the PCB design, there was an issue with the power rails on the IO board (hence the bodge wire), some transistor values where wrong, and I made some more room for a good timing cap.

+### Update 18-05-2022

+Small changes have been made to the io-bard to fix an issue with PWM range.
+If you have an older board, you can remove r51 from the ioboard and replace it with a wire and replace r49 with a 91k resistor.

 ## Status: Finished

 - done: first schematic & board design